 Dr Gerber has published extensively in the field of interventional cardiology, and is also the ESHT Principal Investigator of several randomized clinical trials.
 A keen sportsman, Dr Gerber uses his cardiac and sports knowledge to run healthy heart screening programmes.

-Honorary Clinical Research Fellow; Fellow in Cardiac Electrophysiology & Devices
+Consultant in Cardiac Electrophysiology & Devices

-Dr Sohaib has an interest in improving teaching and training in cardiology, and has served on the Specialty Advisory Committee for Cardiovascular Medicine at the Royal College of Physicians which designs and oversees the delivery of cardiology training in the UK.
+Dr Sohaib has an interest in improving teaching and training in cardiology and has served on the Specialty Advisory Committee for Cardiovascular Medicine at the Royal College of Physicians which designs and oversees the delivery of cardiology training in the UK.
 Dr Afzal Sohaib is currently on the ESC Cardiologists' of Tomorrow Nucleus initiative, has directed the annual British Junior Cardiologists' Association (BJCA) meeting, and is involved in designing the programme for the ESC Congress.